WheteThunger/VehicleDeployedLocks/README.md

 #### OnVehicleLockDeployed

-Called when a player or a plugin deploys a lock to a vehicle.
+Called when a player or a plugin deploys a lock onto a vehicle.

 ```csharp
 void OnVehicleLockDeployed(BaseEntity vehicle, BaseLock baseLock)